Westlink M7: History

 The passing of the Roads Act of 1993 updated road classifications and the way they could be declared within New South Wales.
 Under this act, the Roads & Traffic Authority declared the Western Sydney Orbital as Tollway 6009, from its interchange with M2 Hills Motorway in Seven Hills to the interchange with the M5 South-West Motorway in Prestons, on 7 January 2003, nearly two years before it had officially opened.
 Now known as Westlink M7, the tollway still retains this declaration.

 The motorway was opened to traffic on 16 December 2005, eight months ahead of schedule.
 WSO (commonly known as Westlink) operate the motorway with maintenance subcontracted to Westlink Services and tolling to ROAM.
 With its opening, Metroad 7 between Liverpool and Beecroft was transferred from Cumberland Highway to Westlink M7.
 Westlink M7 was the first Sydney motorway to be marked with an alphanumeric shield (M7) rather than the hexagonal Metroad shield.

 On 25 December 2005, just 9 days after opening, the motorway suffered its first fatality: a 12-year-old boy died at Cecil Park when the four-wheel drive he was travelling in rolled down an embankment and onto Elizabeth Drive, almost crushing another car.

 In 2020, WSO – then already a business of the NorthWestern Roads Group – submitted an unsolicited proposal to the NSW government to widen the M7 and construct the M7 and M12 Motorway interchange simultaneously.
 This was aimed to reduce the disruption to M7 traffic and provide project delivery efficiencies for the M7–M12 interchange.
 In August 2020, the proposal has moved to Stage 2 of the process with further progression to Stage 3 in May 2022.
+In December 2022, the proposal was approved, and John Holland Group was announced as the preferred contractor to design and construct the project.
+Construction began in August to October the following year.